mrichar1/clipster/README.md

   -d, --daemon          Launch the daemon.
   -s, --select          Launch the clipboard history selection window.
   -o, --output          Output last selection from history.
 (See -n).
-  -n NUMBER, --number NUMBER
-                        Number of lines to output: defaults to 1 (See -o).
-  -0, --nul             Use NUL character as output delimiter.
   -i, --ignore          Instruct daemon to ignore next update to clipboard.
   -r [DELETE], --delete [DELETE]
                         Delete from clipboard.
 Deletes matching text, or if no argument given, deletes last item.
+  -n NUMBER, --number NUMBER
+                        Number of lines to output: defaults to 1 (See -o).
+  -0, --nul             Use NUL character as output delimiter.

+  -m DELIM, --delim DELIM
+                        String to use as output delimiter (defaults to '\n')
 ```